shigu87/Snowflake-car-rental-pipeline-SCD2/README.md

 5. Check Snowflake for the updated data in the **`rentals_fact`** and **`customer_dim`** tables.

 ### Running the PySpark Job Manually
-You can also run the PySpark job manually on Dataproc using the following command:
+We can also run the PySpark job manually on Dataproc using the following command:

 ```bash
 gcloud dataproc jobs submit pyspark --cluster YOUR_CLUSTER_NAME \